States of Modernity: Forging Ireland in Paris 1922 | 2022

 1922 was a seminal year for Ireland and Irish identity: the modern Irish state was founded; James Joyce's Ulysses was published in Paris; and the Irish Race Congress, a prestigious conference and accompanying art exhibition that was a reckoning of Irish identity politics, was held in the French capital.

-Trinity College Dublin will recreate the 1922 Exposition d'Art Irlandaise online.
-The launch of this effort will be on 28 January: Seeing Ireland: Art, Culture, and Power in Paris, 1922.
-Trinity will also host a conference in Summer 2022 with the same theme.
+The Long Room Hub at Trinity College Dublin recreated the 1922 Exposition d'Art Irlandaise online.
+The launch of this effort was on 28 January: Seeing Ireland: Art, Culture, and Power in Paris, 1922.
+Trinity also hosted a conference in Summer 2022 with the same theme.

-With its Global Ulysses Project, the Keough-Naughton Institute will explore the impact of Ulysses and the how the themes of Joyce's seminal work find expression today; symposia, lectures, and celebratory events will take place in Rome (March 10-11, 2022), Paris (June 1-3, 2022), Dublin (June 16, 2022), and on the Notre Dame campus, including a major event at the Hesburgh Library's Special Collections and Rare Books Room, "Ulysses at 100," on Wednesday, 9 February 2022, beginning at 2:00 pm.
+With its Global Ulysses Project, the Keough-Naughton Institute explored the impact of Ulysses and the how the themes of Joyce's seminal work find expression today; symposia, lectures, and celebratory events took place in Rome (March 10-11, 2022), Paris (June 1-3, 2022), Dublin (June 16, 2022), and on the Notre Dame campus, including a major event at the Hesburgh Library's Special Collections and Rare Books Room, "Ulysses at 100," on Wednesday, 9 February 2022.

-The Centre Culturel Irlandais' Joyce Season, marking the 100th anniversary of the publication of Ulysses in Paris, will run for the first half of 2022 and will include a number of exhibitions and conferences.
+The Centre Culturel Irlandais' Joyce Season, marking the 100th anniversary of the publication of Ulysses in Paris, ran thrroughout 2022 and included a number of exhibitions and conferences.

-Support is being provided by the Irish Government through the Department of Foreign Affairs and the Decade of Centenaries programme.
+Support was provided by the Irish Government through the Department of Foreign Affairs and the Decade of Centenaries programme.

 Please read more about the interlocking events at the Consulate General of Ireland's Chicago's site: States of Modernity: Forging Ireland in Paris 1922 | 2022